ada-f/igloo/finetune_igbert/README.md

     --weight_decay 1e-5 \
     --report_to wandb \
     --with_tracking \
-    --run_name "igloo_igbert"
+    --run_name "IglooLM"
 ```

-To train IglooALM please change the flag `--use_loop_tokens` to `--use_loop_tokens_whole_sequence`, which introduces the Igloo `cls` token as a special token and multimodal residue tokens for the loop residues into the protein language model.
+To train IglooALM, please change the flag `--use_loop_tokens` to `--use_loop_tokens_whole_sequence`, which introduces the Igloo `cls` token as a special token and multimodal residue tokens for the loop residues into the protein language model.
 ```
 accelerate launch finetune_igbert/train.py \
     --config_name Exscientia/IgBert \